pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrate Pardot with WordPress: easily track visitors, embed forms in pages and posts, or use the forms widget.
+Integrate Pardot with WordPress: easily track visitors, embed forms and dynamic content in pages and posts, or use the forms or dynamic content widgets.

 == Description ==